Kitware/light-viz/README.md

 ```
 This creates a minified version of the light-viz JavaScript code in dist/LightViz.js
 which should be added to your commit.

-## Documentation

-See the [documentation](https://kitware.github.io/light-viz) for a
-getting started guide, advanced documentation, and API descriptions.

 #### Licensing